2024 Winners Announced

 Sacramento, CA – Sacramento area high school students presented their proposals at the final competition of the Caring for Our Watersheds (CFW) contest – a joint program of Nutrien and the Center for Land-Based Learning (CLBL).
 2014 finalists were from the following high schools: Colusa, Antelope, Mira Loma, George Washington Carver, Valley, and Tokay.
 Over 330 proposals were received from Grades 9-12 students who answered the question, “What can you do to improve your watershed?”
 Students researched their local watershed, identified an environmental concern and came up with a realistic solution.
 Finalists gave presentations to a panel of community judges and all received cash awards.

-Julie Fukunaga is proud to place first in the 2014 Caring for our Watersheds (CFW) contest for her proposal, Autonomous Solar-Powered Boat for Algae Control, which provides an innovative alternative to using chemicals for algae-control in small water bodies.
+Julie is proud to place first in the 2014 Caring for our Watersheds (CFW) contest for her proposal, Autonomous Solar-Powered Boat for Algae Control, which provides an innovative alternative to using chemicals for algae-control in small water bodies.
 Algal blooms are caused by overload of nitrogen and phosphates into an aquatic system.
 The rapid increase of algae and subsequent decay can result in hypoxic conditions and potential fish kills.
 Her project and device seek to address existing algae problems in more environmentally-friendly and cost effective way.

-As a result of her efforts, Fukunaga won $1,000 for herself and $1,000 for her school, Tokay High School, for first place in the contest. .
+As a result of her efforts, Julie won $1,000 for herself and $1,000 for her school, Tokay High School, for first place in the contest. .
 In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
 Nutrien also provides $10,000 in funding to help implement students’ ideas.

 2014 winners collect $6,000 for themselves<br />